nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 BABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABABAB
 ```

 The output is exactly the same as in the previous chapter (context switching).
 There's no visible change even after enabling paging.
-So, let's use the QEMU monitor to check if we've set up the page tables correctly.
+To check if we've set up the page tables correctly, let's inspect it with QEMU monitor!

 ## Examining page table contents